aave-dao/aave-proposals-reports/reports/certora-practice/v3-10-bounty-payout-jan-2024.md

 ### Context

-This proposal is a bounty payment execution for security reports on submitted on immunify as per Aave's bug bounty program on immunify.
+This proposal is a bounty payment execution for security reports submitted on immunify as per Aave's bug bounty program on immunify.

 <br>